FRAMAX444/Codenames-LLM/README.md

 ![Repository banner](media/codenames_banner.jpg)
 # 🧠🤖 LLM Codenames Showdown

+This repository is the product of the combined effort of me and @mich1803 Go check him out!

 Welcome to the **LLM Codenames Showdown**!
 This project brings together some of the most advanced Large Language Models (LLMs) to form AI teams and compete in the popular game Codenames.

 ## Overview